ThePush/conky/README.md

 * tlp: a battery manager

-* mononoki nerd font: to get nice icons.
+* mononoki nerd font: to get nice icons

 Put the shell script in your ```/bin``` folder and add it to system startup applications.